COLONEL DOUGLAS D. DEMAIO

 14. August 2014 – August 2020, Vice Commander and Director of Doctrine Development, LeMay Center for Doctrine Development, Lessons Learned, and Education, Maxwell AFB, Ala.

-15. November 2020 – May 2021, Chief of Staff, Alabama Air National Guard, Joint Force Headquarters, Montgomery, Ala.
+15. November 2020 – present, Chief of Staff, Alabama Air National Guard, Joint Force Headquarters, Montgomery, Ala.

 SUMMARY OF JOINT ASSIGNMENTS